Updated March 6, 2023

-Agile is a methodology whereas SDLC is a process used in the area of project management to carry out the process of Software Development Life Cycle.
-Agile Software Development is an approach towards the software development lifecycle process where the requirements and solutions of the customer will be fulfilled by the means of collaborative work of the multiple cross-functional teams and the end users or the customers or the clients.
+Agile is a methodology, whereas SDLC is a process used in the area of project management to carry out the process of the Software Development Life Cycle.
+Agile Software Development is an approach towards the software development lifecycle process where the customer’s requirements and solutions will be fulfilled by means of collaborative work of the multiple cross-functional teams and the end-users or the customers or the clients.
 It helps in the continual project deliverables, continual project improvements, instant changes, and rapid development.
 The Agile Manifesto was written at the beginning of the year 2001.
 A formal process was initially created and was later named as Agile.

-Head To Head Comparison Between SDLC vs Agile (Infographics)
+Head To Head Comparison Between SDLC and Agile (Infographics)

-Below is the top 9 comparisons between these both:
+Below are the top 9 comparisons between these both:

-Both SDLC vs Agile performance are recommended options in the business.
-Let us examine some of the key difference between these both:
+Both are recommended options in the business.
+Let us examine some of the key differences:

-- SDLC has different models such as Waterfall model, Agile model, Iterative or incremental model, Spiral model, RAD – Rapid Application Development model, V-Shaped model and Evolutionary prototype model whereas Agile contains a set of best engineering practices and best standards and also saves the money, increases predictability, reduces failure and improves the quality of the project being delivered.
+- SDLC has different models such as the Waterfall model, Agile model, Iterative or incremental model, Spiral model, RAD – Rapid Application Development model, V-Shaped model and Evolutionary prototype model, whereas Agile contains a set of best engineering practices and best standards and also saves them money, increases predictability, reduces failure and improves the quality of the project being delivered.

-- SDLC will be easier to know or look at a glance to understand about the project easily whereas Agile is easier and simple to understand and to use and implement.
+- SDLC will be easier to know or look at a glance to easily understand the project, whereas Agile is easier and simple to understand and use and implement.

-- SDLC describes all the activities to be performed for the delivery of successful project delivery, maintenance and support whereas Agile manifesto has different principles up to 12.
+- SDLC describes all the activities to be performed for the delivery of successful project delivery, maintenance and support, whereas the Agile manifesto has different principles up to 12.

 SDLC vs Agile Comparison Table